-Once the financial statements and performance report have been finalised, a copy must be submitted to the Minister in accordance with Section 131 of the Act.
+Once the financial statements and performance report have been finalised, they form part of the Council's annual report which must be submitted to the Minister in accordance with Section 131 of the Act.
 In 2020 the deadline for that is 30 November 2020.